kadena-community/kadena.js/packages/apps/tools/TESTPLAN.md

 - **Objective:** User can get info that the cross chain transfer is completed.
 - **Preconditions:** User has a valid request key already created in a specific wallet (like Chainweaver).
 - **Inputs:** User enters a valid request key.
-- **Expected Outcome:** The user enters a valid request key and sees information on the cross chain transfer (sender, reveiver, gas station account and network data).
+- **Expected Outcome:** The user enters a valid request key and sees information on the cross chain transfer (sender, receiver, gas station account and network data).
 The user clicks on 'Finish transaction' button and sees information (a notification at the top of the screen) that the cross chain transfer has already been completed.

 ## 4. Test Data